bkryza/clang-uml/CONTRIBUTING.md

   the feature to ensure we're on the same page as to its purpose and possible implementation
 * Next, implement the feature, please try to adapt to the overall code style:
   * 80-character line width
-  * snakes over camels
+  * snakes not camels
-  * use `make format` before submitting PR to ensure consistent formatting
+  * use `make format` before submitting PR to ensure consistent formatting (requires Docker)
   * use `make tidy` to check if your code doesn't introduce any `clang-tidy` warnings
 * Add test case (or multiple test cases), which cover the new feature
 * Finally, create a pull request!